Brad Newley

 2016/17

-The Kings began the season searching for relevancy both on the court and amongst the Sydney public.
-The first move made to accomplish this was inking Australian basketball icon Andrew Gaze to a three-year deal as the team’s head coach.
+The Sydney Kings entered the 2016/17 season determined to reclaim relevance both on the court and among Sydney’s basketball fans.
+Their first major move was signing Australian basketball legend Andrew Gaze to a three-year deal as head coach.

-Shortly after, the team convinced star import Kevin Lisch to turn down a contract extension from the Illawarra Hawks to sign a lucrative three-year that made him the highest-paid player in the NBL.
+Shortly after, the Kings convinced star import Kevin Lisch to reject a contract extension from the Illawarra Hawks and sign a lucrative three-year deal, making him the highest-paid player in the NBL.
+Gaze, along with Kings GM Jeff Van Groningen, aimed to rebuild the roster following a disappointing 6–22 record and last-place finish the previous season.

 2017/18